SayMyName03/Veronica---Diligent/README.md

-# VERONICA 🤖 – Local Document Q&A Assistant
+# VERONICA 🤖 – Your Smart Marvel-esque assistant

 VERONICA is a local, privacy-first AI assistant that answers questions about your own documents (PDF/DOCX).
 It runs a local LLM via Ollama and uses Pinecone for fast semantic retrieval.